 02– 03.00 PM: Learn the technique of lost-wax method of Brass artisans.

-In the nearby place Dhamrai, famous for its brass artisans, you can observe the making of various traditional utensils and religious objects and amazing crockeries with bronze in lost-wax technique.
-This is the best place to buy some souvenir made of brass.
-They make astounding little things here perfect for souvenir.
+In the nearby place Dhamrai, famous for its brass artisans, you can observe the making of various traditional utensils and religious objects and amazing crockeries with bronze in the lost-wax technique.
+This is the best place to buy some souvenirs made of brass.
+They make astounding little things here perfect for souvenirs.

 4.30 – 05.30 PM: End of the tour and drop at your place

-Drop at your hotel/residence, say goodbye.
+Drop at your hotel/residence, and say goodbye.
 End of the tour.

 Air-conditioned car and driver.

 English speaking guide.

 Lunch on a local restaurant (authentic local food).